 Cool Big Sis: Tokine plays this role to Yoshimori in flashbacks and the beginning of the series proper.

-Cool Old Lady: Tokiko isn't incredibly friendly, but barring time outside of flashbacks and the series proper, she's likely taught Yoshimori as much, if not more helpful things about techniques and people than his own granddad.
+Cool Old Lady: Tokiko isn't incredibly friendly, but she's mentored Yoshimori just about as well as his own granddad.

 Disproportionate Retribution: The Princess finds a seed in the grapes she was eating.
 Byaku responds by saying that he will make sure it doesn't happen again.
 And that whoever prepared the fruit will be thrown into the abyss, never to return.